Looking at the Lucy Spata House in Dyker Heights at Christmas in Brooklyn

 History of the Dyker Heights Holiday Lights

-The beginning of the decked out to the max Dyker Heights holiday lights tradition started back when Lucy Spata moved to the neighborhood in the 1980s.
+The beginning of the decked-out-to-the-max Dyker Heights holiday lights tradition started back when Lucy Spata moved to the neighborhood in the 1980s.
 She wanted to remember her mother’s holiday tradition of decking out the house by being as festive as possible!

 (Although, some of this history is contentious as some argue homes started doing this before…however, many online sources say that this is when many homes started decorating thus starting the tradition.)